 Consumers also have to be aware that inexpensive, mass-produced wines can contain higher levels of residual sugar to help mask the taste of low-quality fruit.

 All of this information is important to know as a wine drinker because it will help you choose the right wines for your palate.
 If you like dry wines, there is no need to worry about sugar levels.

 If you prefer sweet wines, it’s important to be aware that they contain varying levels of residual sugar, especially if you are watching your sugar intake.
 When wine tasting, don’t hesitate to ask questions about the RS levels of wines you are enjoying, before purchasing.

-About the Author: Wesley Cable is a wine enthusiast and blogger from California who writes about wine and lots of other things for his blog at wesleycable.com.
+About the Author: Wesley Cable is a wine lover and blogger from California who writes about wine and lots of other things for his blog at wesleycable.com.